Autoscaling Multi-Tenant Kubernetes Deep-Dive#

 Once we have run some workloads on our Kubernetes cluster we will want to be able to go back through the cluster telemetry data to see how our autoscaling behaved.
 To do this let’s install Prometheus so that we are recording cluster metrics and can explore them later.

-Prometheus stack#
+Prometheus Stack#

 Let’s start by installing the Kubernetes Prometheus Stack which includes everything we need to run Prometheus on our cluster.